redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge4-Modernize_With_Containers_WebApps_Cosmos.md

    * Add some additional content to the MongoDB using the NodeJS application by entering information in the submit box and clicking the "Add" button

-   * Be sure to perform this action on the <strong>NEWLY MIGRATED VM</strong> which you just viewed and <STRONG>NOT</STRONG> the source VM.
+   * Be sure to perform this action on the <strong>NEWLY MIGRATED VIRTUAL MACHINE</strong> which you just viewed and <STRONG>NOT</STRONG> the source virtual machine.
 At this point, we will no longer make use of the source "migrate-host" virtual machine running inside your Linux desktop which you just migrated.

       ![Populate Source NodeJS MongoDB](./images/app-front-end-migrated-extra.png)